-The climate of eSwatini varies from tropical to near-temperate.
+The general climate of Eswatini is characterised as subtropical and features wet, hot summers.
 Rain falls mostly during the summer months, often in the form of thunderstorms.
 Winter is the dry season, and the general temperature is cooler.

-Food options in eSwatini are generally meat based, with fewer vegetarian and vegan options.
-Some supermarkets in the cities have more options and variety, but availability of some products can be limited.
+Food options in Eswatini are generally meat based, with fewer vegetarian and vegan options.
+Some supermarkets in the cities have more options and variety, but availability of products can be limited.

 King Mswati III International Airport is the country’s international airport, located about one hour’s drive from Mbabane.
-It offers daily flights to Johannesburg.
-Public transport in eSwatini is mainly road-based with plenty of taxis, although these are only reliable in certain parts of the country.
+It offers daily flights to Johannesburg, South Africa.
+Public transport in Eswatini is mainly road-based with plenty of mini-bus taxis, although these are only reliable in certain parts of the country.
 Used cars can be purchased by volunteers if needed.

 The security context is very different from that which volunteers may be accustomed to in Australia.
 Vigilance, compliance with security guides and active responses to security and safety advice must be adhered to.
 Security presents a range of challenges and needs very careful consideration when selecting places to live, where to walk and how to travel.

-Health centres and hospitals (private and public) are within reach, however, more specialist medical care may require travel to neighbouring South Africa.
+Health centres and hospitals (private and public) are within reach although of a basic standard.
+More specialist medical care would require travel to neighbouring South Africa.